sarvex/AQUARMOURY/Brownie/README.md

 Well if you think about it, it's not that the executable is loading the `DUI70` DLL because it just felt like doing so right?
 After all, it is being loaded for a purpose because the executable needs to perform some function(s) defined in the DLL which our "evil" DLL is obviously missing that in this case also causes the application to not start properly/crash i.e. We do not maintain stability in the target executable.

 So how do we solve this problem?
-By using DLL Proxying or delegating the functionality to the real DLL by linking the export table of "evil" DLL to the original DLL.
+By using **DLL Proxying** or **delegating the legitimate functionality to the real DLL by linking the export table of "evil" DLL to the original DLL**.

 ![DLL Proxying](https://github.com/slaeryan/AQUARMOURY/blob/master/Brownie/Screenshots/dll-proxying.png "DLL Proxying")